 At Albertsons Companies, we strive to maintain high animal welfare standards across all areas of our business.
-Our relationships with industry experts have guided our animal welfare policies.
+Animal welfare programs and policies are managed by senior members of our sourcing team, who participate in our Animal Well-Being Advisory Council and Sustainability Council.
 Our Animal Well-Being Advisory Council is made up of experts from academia and industry.
-We value their support and guidance on the humane treatment of animals.
+These experts guide us in setting sound, science-based animal welfare policies and identifying opportunities for continuous improvement.
+We value their support and counsel on the humane treatment of animals.

-All eggs in O Organics™ and Open Nature brands are cage-free and are certified to meet humane standards for animal treatment.
-In 2018, 29% of the liquid and shell eggs sold in our stores were cage-free.
-We anticipate the percentage of cage-free eggs increasing due to factors such as consumer demand, regulatory changes, and suppliers increasing the amount of cage-free eggs in the market.
-We are actively working with our supply chain to expedite the transition and also exploring ways to educate the consumer about the product.
+These issues are at the core of our responsible business practices, and we work to continuously improve the positive impact we have.
+We are pleased to have been one of the first retailers to commit to exclusively sourcing cage-free shell and liquid eggs by 2025.
+All liquid and shell eggs in our O Organics® and Open Nature brands are already cage-free and are certified to meet humane standards for animal treatment.
+In 2020, 29% of our liquid and shell eggs and 100% of our Own Brands hard-boiled eggs sold in our stores were cage-free.
+We are actively working with our supply chain to expedite the transition and also exploring ways to educate our customers about these products.

-We conduct annual humane handling audits through our own internal PAACO Certified auditor on our Own Brand vendors in addition to requiring our fresh beef and pork suppliers to have 3rd party validation on-file of meeting AMI Standards for Humane Handling guidelines.
-We are also a member of the National Cattlemen’s Beef Association, as well as a member of the Pork Retail Advisory Committee, which meets at least once a year to review relevant industry issues, including animal well-being.
+We conduct annual humane handling audits through our own internal Professional Animal Auditor Certification Organization (PAACO) Certified auditor on our Own Brand vendors in addition to requiring our fresh beef and pork suppliers to have 3rd party validation on-file of meeting North American Meat Institute (NAMI) Standards for Humane Handling guidelines.
+We are a member of the North American Meat Institute as well as a member of the Pork Retail Advisory Committee, which meets at least once a year to review relevant industry issues, including animal well-being.